Legco By-election: democrats reclaim 2 of 4 places, still losing ground to secure veto power

 And as for the Architectural, Surveying, Planning and Landscape functional constituency, whose seat previously belonged to Yiu, Tony Tse Wai-chuen got 2,929 votes whilst Southern District Councillor Paul Zimmerman attacked 2,345.

 Six lawmakers were disqualified by the court altogether after the controversy over their "improper" and "inappropriate" oath-taking last year.
 A total of 15 candidates were competing for four out of the six vacated seats in the by-election this time.

-Barnabas Fung Wah, chairman of the Electoral Affairs Commission met the press after the result announcement at about 1 am in a dedicated counting station at Jockey Club Government Secondary School, Kowloon Tong.
+Barnabas Fung Wah, chairman of the Electoral Affairs Commission, met the press at about 1 am in a dedicated counting station at Jockey Club Government Secondary School, Kowloon Tong.

 More than 2.1 million Hong Kong citizens were eligible to vote.
 However, this year's voting rate turned out lower than previous years'.
-About 904 thousand voters participated in the poll, said Fung.
+Fung said about 904 thousand voters had participated in the poll.
 And the voter turnout rate for the geographical constituencies ranged between 42% and 44%.

 Kowloon West had the highest voting rate of 44%, about 216 thousand out of 489,451 voters.

 Hong Kong Island's turnout rate was 43%.